 The asset revaluation surplus comprises adjustments relating to changes in value of property, plant and equipment that do not result from the use of those assets.
-Net incremental changes in the carrying value of classes of non-current assets since their initial recognition are accumulated in the asset revaluation surplus.

-Increases and decreases on revaluation are offset within a class of assets.
+Net Increases and decreases on revaluation are offset within a class of assets.

 Where a class of assets is decreased on revaluation, that decrease is offset first against the amount remaining in the asset revaluation surplus in respect of that class.
 Any excess is treated as an expense.